Did you know: Cranking is the first action in an automobile engine?

 5. Starter Motor with Floor Mounted Push-Lever Mechanism:

-Starting a car with the floor mounted cranking lever was quite tricky.
-Drivers had to operate it with their left foot on the brake pedal, the heel of the right foot on the accelerator and the toe of right foot pushing the starter lever.
+Starting a car with the floor-mounted cranking lever was quite tricky.
+Drivers had to operate it with their left foot on the brake pedal, the heel of the right foot on the accelerator, and the toe of the right foot pushing the starter lever.

 6. Electric Starter with a Push Button:

 Later, an electric push-button with a simple Ignition Key mechanism replaced 'Floor Cranking Push-Lever.'
 Engineers moved the system to the Dashboard.
 Thus, making it convenient for drivers to start the engines.
 This system was quite user-friendly.
 Hence, Indian commercial vehicles used it for quite a long time as it was simpler to make and cost-effective.
 Many State-Run Transport Buses featured this technology.

 7. Electric Starter with an Ignition Switch:

 Furthermore, the invention of the “Ignition Switch” with the "self-retracting ability" changed the method of cranking the engine from the 1950s till mid-2000.
 Chrysler Corp. offered a combination of key-operated ignition and Starter Switch in 1949.
 Ignition switch combines the security locking mechanism of the steering in many modern vehicles.
 Even though the ignition switches & starter motor came into usage way back in the 1950s, the Cranking Handles still existed on many cars as late as in the 1970s.